 1. Cerebrospinal fluid (CSF) analysis (by lumbar puncture or spinal tap)

 2. PCR (Polymerase Chain Reaction) Essays

 4. Procalcitonin Analysis

 10. MRI (Magnetic Resonance Imaging)

-The treatment of bacterial Meningitis requires hospital admission, and controlled with the intravenous administration of antibiotics like, ceftriaxone, ampicillin, vancomycin and dexamethasone.
+The treatment of bacterial Meningitis requires hospital admission and controlled with the intravenous administration of antibiotics like ceftriaxone, ampicillin, vancomycin, and dexamethasone.

 Viral meningitis is comparatively a less severe condition and recovery is possible within a span of 10 to 14 days by the symptomatic treatment with painkillers and anti-emetics (to overcome the integral symptoms of headache and vomiting).

-The physicians at University of Maryland Medical Center claim that species (Uncaria guianensis and Uncaria tomentosa) of cat’s claw plant are effective in treating the clinical manifestations of meningitis, due to their anti-inflammatory properties.
+The physicians at the University of Maryland Medical Center claim that species (Uncaria guianensis and Uncaria tomentosa) of the cat’s claw plant are effective in treating the clinical manifestations of meningitis, due to their anti-inflammatory properties.
 However, clinical trials are required to warrant the use of this American herb in medical prescriptions.